Don’t miss out on the latest CyclingTips updates.

 Can I add lube over the top of my wax?
 If so, which is best?

 Yes.
-Although do be aware that this carries compromises in regards to contamination.
+Although do be aware that this often carries compromises in regards to contamination.

 If you’re set on using a top-up lube, then you’ll retain the best results, and make your next re-waxing process easiest, if you use a true wax-based drip-lube.
-These include Tru-Tension Tungsten All weather, Smoove, Squirt, and Silca’s Super Secret lube.
-Some higher-performing lubes such as CeramicSpeed UFO Drip and Absolute Black Graphene lube are also a perfect choice but carry a higher asking price.
+These include Tru-Tension Tungsten All weather, CeramicSpeed UFO Drip, Smoove, Squirt, and Silca’s Super Secret lube.
+Some higher-performing lubes such as Absolute Black Graphene lube are also a good choice but carry a higher asking price.

 Use of any wet oil-based lube is not recommended.
 According to Smith: “the solid wax and liquid oil will combine to create a paste-y concoction.
 It violates all of the rules: massive viscous drag, stiction, and the goop would be a contaminant magnet.”
-Using such an oil will require you to reset the chain back to bare metal prior to the next immersive waxing.
+Using such an oil will require you to reset the chain back to bare metal prior to the next immersive waxing – the hardest part about chain waxing.

 I’m going on a riding holiday (or doing a multi-stage event) and don’t feel like packing a slow cooker.
 What do I do?